openstack/openstack-manuals/doc/cli-reference/source/openstack.rst

   show this help message and exit

 ``--name <image-name>``
-  Name of new image (default is server name)
+  Name of new disk image (default: server name)

 ``--wait``
-  Wait for image create to complete
+  Wait for operation to complete

 .. _openstack_server_list: